Review and sign transactions from a single secure screen with Ledger Flex™

 What is a Self-Custody Wallet?

 A self-custody wallet is a decentralized medium to store cryptocurrencies.
-The wallet secures a user’s private keys which is required to access the cryptocurrencies on the blockchain.
+The wallet secures a user’s private keys which are required to access the cryptocurrencies on the blockchain.

-Self custody wallets are either ‘hot’ or ‘cold.
+Self-custody wallets are either ‘hot’ or ‘cold.
 ‘Hot wallets’ are applications that are mobile and PC compatible and connect to the internet, while cold wallets are physical hardware wallets that store your private keys offline.
-The Ledger nano wallet is an example of a cold wallet.
+The Ledger Flex, Ledger Stax, and Ledger Nanos are examples of self-custodian cold wallets.

 Full definition